Glossary

 Block Verifier (or Acki-Nacki)

-A Block Keeper responsible for block validation, who notifies all network participants of whether the block is valid or not.
+A Block Keeper responsible for block validation, who notifies all network participants of whether the block is valid or not by sending an ACK or NACK message.

 C